zio/zio/docs/reference/control-flow/index.md

 ### `iterate`

-To iterate with the given effectful operation we can use the `ZIO.interate` combinator.
+To iterate with the given effectful operation we can use the `ZIO.iterate` combinator.
 During each iteration, it uses an effectful `body` operation to change the state, and it will continue the iteration while the `cont` function evaluates to true:

 ```scala
 object ZIO {